punchcode-fullstack/student-resources/pacing/summer2021/daybreakdown/day-2.md

 * wc

 ### workshop (15 min)
-* list the first 10 lines of your .bashrc file
+* list the first 10 lines of your .zshrc file
-* list the last 7 lines of your .bashrc file
+* list the last 7 lines of your .zshrc file
 * how many files are in your home directory
 * create a file named textfiles.txt that contains all of the .txt files in your home directory recursively, one file per line
-* search for the filename and line number of all occurrences of the word "access" in a directory of logfiles
+* search for the filename and line number of all occurrences of the word "Checking" in ~/Library/Logs

 ## Bash: history (5 min)